falconmick/tdd-demo/slides.md

 <!--
 Maintenance is by in far the largest reason why Detroit might be a better pick for you and your team over London.
-When you write 40 tests for a single class and a bunch of em are basic plumbing tests that don't really test much you will find that a simple change that refactors a clump of code from one class into another can be excruciating to move.
+When you write 40 tests for a single class and a bunch of em are basic scaffolding tests that don't really test much you will find that a simple change that refactors a clump of code from one class into another can be excruciating to move.